pgmorales76/prework_301/arrow_function_expressions.md

 This happens because arrow functions retain the `this` value of the enclosing functional scope.
 Therefore, you will want to avoid using an arrow function in a constructor (where we need the contextual `this` to be the object we are building) or any method that needs to use `this` to behave properly.

 [Arrow Function Expressions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions)

+## JavaScript Arrow Functions Introduction

+ES6 has introduced arrow functions which have three main benefits.

+1. They have a concise syntax.
+2. They have implicit returns, which allows us to write these nifty one-liners.
+3. They don't rebind the value of `this` when you use a arrow function inside of another function, which is really helpful for when you're doing things like click handlers and whatnot.

 [JavaScript Arrow Functions Introduction](https://wesbos.com/arrow-functions)